What Can I Do for You?

 - memorize and sing two songs about philanthropic acts.

 - Piano or keyboard to play songs

 Introduce the concept of community.
 Explain that a community is a town, city, suburb, or other place where people live and work together.
 It is also a group having common interests and likes.
-Ask students to give examples of a community of which they are a part such as a neighborhood, classroom, school, church, etc. Ask students how easy it would be to see acts of philanthropy being done in their own community.
+Ask students to give examples of a community of which they are a part such as a neighborhood, classroom, school, church, etc. Ask students what acts of philanthropy are being done in their own community.

 Briefly involve students in a discussion about times that a student would need permission from the teacher to complete an act of philanthropy, e.g., inappropriate time, interrupting someone else, etc.